sircharlo/meeting-media-manager/docs/_posts/2013-01-09-congregation-sync.md

 M³'s underlying sync mechanism uses WebDAV.
 This means that the VO (or someone under his supervision) needs to either:

-- set up a secured WebDAV server that is web-accessible, <strong>or</strong>
+- set up a secured WebDAV server that is web-accessible, **or**
-- use a third-party cloud storage service that supports the WebDAV protocol (see the <code>Congregation sync hostname</code> setting in the <em>Congregation sync setup</em> section below).
+- use a third-party cloud storage service that supports the WebDAV protocol (see the `Congregation sync hostname` setting in the _Congregation sync setup_ section below).

 All users that wish to be synchronized together will need to connect to the same WebDAV server using the connection information and credentials provided to them by their VO.